 Even though this is my favorite part, I’ve been doing it so wrong in the last few years.

-I used to feel overwhelmed at the beginning of each day because I had no real plan for how my day would go.
+I used to feel overwhelmed at the beginning of each day because I had no real plan for my day.
 My mind screamed: work, write, teach, practice, cook, take the dog out, etc., and I felt defeated.

-Things started to shift the moment I began to plan the upcoming week on Sunday, and it gave me clarity on what was coming.
+Things started to shift when I began to plan the upcoming week on Sunday, which gave me clarity on what was coming.

-Knowing my priorities helped me understand what goes first in my calendar, what’s the next thing to add, and most importantly, when I’m going to do them.
-I’m also making sure my days have a little bit of everything in it: from work to leisure, friends, or family.
+Knowing my priorities helped me understand what goes first in my calendar, what’s the next thing to add, and most importantly when I’m going to do them.
+I’m also making sure my days have everything in it: from work to leisure, friends, or family.

-What can go wrong when you add everything to your calendar is over-planning things, which is not fun.
+What can go wrong when you add everything to your calendar is over-planning things, which could be more fun.
 Today I know I need short breaks of 15-min between calls/meetings.
 I also add my lunch to my calendar, ensuring I’m taking that time to disconnect from my laptop and phone.

-I’m writing this article this week because it’s the first week I feel at my best after months I’ve spent in confusion.
+I’m writing this article this week because it’s the first week I feel at my best after months of confusion.

-I’ve been lying low for weeks, doing the internal work, which I believe it’s the most important and meaningful work I am responsible for doing.
+I’ve been lying low for weeks, doing the internal work, which I believe is the most important and meaningful work I am responsible for.

-Today, I feel ready to continue my mission of empowering people to live their best life while I’m working on the process of becoming my best version.
+Today, I feel ready to continue my mission of empowering people to live their best lives while I’m working on becoming my best version.